What To Do If Your Elderly Parent Is Being Scammed: Protecting Seniors and Caregivers from Social Isolation Scams

 Why Do Vulnerable Individuals Fall for Scams?

 This client, a smart and professional middle-aged woman, maintains a Facebook page and was approached by a man who expressed interest in a romantic relationship.
+This is a classic example of romance scams, where con artists exploit online dating to target lonely older adults.
 Over time, she found herself sending him money under the belief that he would reimburse her once they met in person.
 It’s a story we’ve all heard too often.

 Lately, I’ve noticed various posts on my Facebook feed from different men and women expressing frustration about unsolicited advances from individuals seeking relationships.
 This made me ponder the extent of such scams.